Leaf-Agriculture/docs/docs/satellite_overview.md

 ## About

-Using our Satellite service, you will be able to compare the field health evolution over time.
-This is possible because we fetch a new image bath for each field every 3 days on average.
+Using Leaf's Satellite service you will be able to easily implement a satellite imagery program and compare the field health evolution over time.
+Leaf's service uses Sentinel-2 data which has the highest resolution publicly available and revisits each field every 3 to 5 days.

 <img alt="Field example" src={useBaseUrl('img/fieldovertime.png')} />

-Our API returns processed, cropped, and color-corrected RGB and NDVI images.
-The Leaf's Satellite Service keeps an eye on newly uploaded sentinel tiles and checks them against the fields that we have stored in our database.
-When there is an intersection, we crop a set of images of the field from the tile, process, and made available on Satellite endpoints.
-We also provide informations like cloud coverage and the Sentinel tile source.
+This API accepts field boundary polygons and returns processed, cropped, and color-corrected RGB and NDVI images every time there is a new image available.
+We also provide information like percent cloud coverage of the field and the Sentinel tile source for each image.

-Usually, we generate a total of 17 images for each intersected field.
-A GeoTiff for each band from Sentinel; some utility images as well, RGB and NDVI.
+We generate a total of 17 images for each intersected field: A GeoTiff for each band from Sentinel and processed RGB and NDVI images.
 The following table shows all the images with its resolutions and types:

 | Name           | Resolution | Type          |
 |:---------------|:-----------|:--------------|